Trump's stock market obsession, deconstructed

 Indeed, the Dow Jones Industrial Average was up 57.91 points and closed at 24,289.50 Monday.
 The DJIA sat just under 20,000 when Trump took office.
 It has been on a bona fide tear since his win -- it rose 257 points the day after his shock election as chances for tax reform made investors confident.

-But while Americans and business leaders are glad to give Trump credit for the stock market's success, they are loathe to say he has changed the economy for the good.
+But while Americans and business leaders are glad to give Trump credit for the stock market's success, they are loath to say he has changed the economy for the good.

 A recent survey by CNBC of a panel of CFOs found that most believe the stock market is rising because of Trump.
 But more than half said he deserves no credit for the decline in the unemployment rate, which has dropped from 4.8% to 4.1% since he assumed office.